stivencardona/cliente-servidor/challenges/third-challenge/README.md

 python3 client.py
 ```

-For the client with `download` input start download testdata of the storage-server folder and `upload` input start upload of the testdata in storage-client
+For the client with `download` input start download testdata of the storage-server folder and `upload` input start upload of the testdata file in storage-client folder